symfony-cmf/symfony-cmf/src/Symfony/Cmf/Bundle/MenuBundle/README.md

 The menu tree is built from documents under [menu_basepath]/[menuname].
 To prevent accidentally exposing nodes, only nodes ending on -item are considered menu items.
-Their document classes must implement Knp\Menu\NodeInterface to integrate with KnpMenuBundle.
+You can use different document classes for menu items, as long as they implement Knp\Menu\NodeInterface to integrate with KnpMenuBundle.

 The currently highlighted entry is determined by checking if the content associated with a menu document is the same as the content DoctrineRouter